I drank Phyllanthus niruri (Stone Breaker) tea as a kidney stone treatment. What happened next amazed me.

 Drinking Phyllanthus niruri tea straight also had a second, more startling effect that I hadn’t anticipated: it helped me rid my body of Lyme disease.
 Once again, I continued my research to determine how Phyllanthus niruri may have supported my battle against Lyme.

-Phyllanthus niruri Offers More Health Benefits Than Any Other Plant in the World
+Phyllanthus niruri May Offer More Health Benefits Than Any Other Plant in the World

 Here’s what I learned.